Emilinya/emilie.moe/preprocessor/content/blog/omega_optimizer/optimization.md

 ## Introduction

-I have long been interested in how to find the optimal parameters to approximate experimental data.
+I have long been interested in how to find the optimal parameters to model experimental data.
 I have created many projects with the goal of optimizing parameters automatically, and with my latest version, aptly named *Omega Optimizer*, I feel like I finally have something that works.
 In this blog post I want to explain what parameter optimization is, how you can do it numerically, and how my *Omega Optimizer* works.

 ## Motivation